HyukjinKwon/spark/python/docs/source/getting_started/install.rst

-`grpcio`                   >=1.62.0                  Required for Spark Connect `grpcio-status`            >=1.62.0                  Required for Spark Connect `googleapis-common-protos` >=1.56.4                  Required for Spark Connect
+`grpcio`                   >=1.62.0                  Required for Spark Connect `grpcio-status`            >=1.62.0                  Required for Spark Connect `googleapis-common-protos` >=1.56.4                  Required for Spark Connect `memory-profiler`          >=0.61.0                  Optional fof Spark SQL and Spark Connect mlflow                     >=2.3.1                   Optional for pandas API on Spark and Spark Connect matplotlib                                           Optional for pandas API on Spark and Spark Connect plotly                                               Optional for pandas API on Spark and Spark Connect `scikit-learn`                                       Optional for MLLib DataFrame-based API and Spark Connect `scipy`                                              Optional for MLLib DataFrame-based API and Spark Connect `torch`                                              Optional for MLLib DataFrame-based API and Spark Connect `torchvision`                                        Optional for MLLib DataFrame-based API and Spark Connect `torcheval`                                          Optional for MLLib DataFrame-based API and Spark Connect `deepspeed`                                          Optional for MLLib DataFrame-based API and Spark Connect
 ========================== ========================= ======================================================================================

 Note that PySpark requires Java 17 or later with ``JAVA_HOME`` properly set and refer to |downloading|_.